- A cryptocurrency exchange is a marketplace where traders come together to buy and sell digital assets at specific prices.

-Many exchanges and apps, including Crypto.com’s App, support crypto-fiat pairs, most often US dollars.
-A trading pair tells you which currencies you can exchange for one another.
-For example, BTC/USD allows you to buy bitcoin with US dollars, or sell bitcoin for US dollars.
-There are also crypto-to-crypto pairs, such as BTC/USDT, ETH/BTC, and so on.
-Below are some examples of the trading pairs our exchange supports.
+Many exchanges support crypto-fiat pairs, most often in US dollars.
+A trading pair shows which currencies can be exchanged for one another.
+For example, BTC/USD allows users to buy or sell Bitcoin with US dollars.
+There are also crypto-to-crypto pairs, such as BTC/USDT and ETH/BTC.

-Once you have deposited fiat currency onto the exchange or input your credit card details (if the exchange supports credit cards), you are ready to execute your first trade.
-You can now place an order to buy your preferred cryptocurrency.
+Once a user has deposited fiat currency onto the exchange, they are ready to execute their first trade by placing an order to buy their preferred cryptocurrency.

-Once you hit submit, the exchange will automatically match your order with the lowest priced offer(s) in its systems.
-It will then subtract the corresponding fiat currency from your account and credit you with ownership of the token you have just bought.
-Once the order is matched it is said to be filled.
+Once submitted, the exchange automatically matches the order with the lowest-priced offer(s) in its system.
+It then subtracts the corresponding fiat currency from the user’s account and credits them with ownership of the token they purchased.
+Once the order is matched, it is considered filled.

 Basic Order Types

-When a market participant wishes to transact on an exchange, there are two major types of orders that are usually used: a market order or a limit order.
+When a trader wishes to transact on an exchange, there are two major types of orders typically used: a market order or a limit order.

-Market orders are done at market, meaning traders would like to execute their trade immediately, at whatever price is available at the time.
+Market orders occur at market price, meaning traders want to execute their trade immediately, at the price available at the time.

-Limit orders, on the other hand, allow traders to specify a price at which they would like to transact, and do not execute until they get matched with someone else’s order.
+Limit orders, on the other hand, allow traders to specify a price at which to transact and do not execute until matching with another order.

 In other words, the difference between market and limit orders is their level of urgency.
-Traders using market orders prioritise the immediacy and certainty of trade execution over the price, whereas limit orders allow traders to delay their order execution (accepting the risk that it might never be executed) in return for a better price.
+Traders using market orders prioritise the immediacy and certainty of trade execution over the price, whereas limit orders allow traders to delay their order execution (accepting the risk that it might never be executed) in return for their desired price.

-Coming back to the above example, our trader bought 4 BTC.
-After his trade, the order book has changed, since the limit order at $5,885.80 is now filled.
-If someone else were to come along wanting to buy immediately, they would have to buy at the next best offer of $5,887.91.
+Coming back to the above example, where our hypothetical trader bought 4 BTC: Let’s say the order book changed after the trade, since the limit order was filled.
+If someone else were to come along wanting to buy immediately, they would have to buy at the next-best offer.
 In other words, our trader has moved the market while buying.
-The price movement that occurs during order execution is called price slippage.
+The price movement that occurs during order execution is called ‘price slippage’.

-What if there had been 5 BTC on the market at $5,885.80 instead?
-Our trader could have bought all 4 BTC at the lower price, limiting his price slippage.
-Conversely, what if there had only been 1 BTC on offer for $5,885.80, with the next highest offer being $5,900?
-In that case, our market order to buy 4 BTC would have been executed at a much higher price.
+What if there had been 5 BTC on the market instead?
+Our trader could have bought all 4 BTC at the lower price, limiting their price slippage.
+Conversely, what if there had only been 1 BTC on offer?
+In that case, the trader’s market order to buy 4 BTC would have been executed at a much higher price.

-The effect of price slippage is why it is important for exchanges to have sufficient market depth, otherwise it becomes very costly for market participants to transact.
-The higher the market depth (i.e. the quantities on either side of the order book), the lower the slippage.
+The effect of price slippage is why it is important for exchanges to have sufficient market depth; otherwise, it becomes very costly for traders to transact.
+The higher the market depth (i.e., the quantities on either side of the order book), the lower the slippage.

-Market depth is typically represented by a chart showing the bids and offers at each price, like below.
-Charts like this allow traders to estimate how susceptible the price is to large buy or sell orders, and to gauge likely support and resistance levels.
+Market depth is typically represented by a chart showing the bids and offers at each price (see below).
+Charts like this allow traders to estimate how susceptible the price is to buy or sell orders and gauge likely support and resistance levels.

 If ‘crossing the spread’ means paying the bid-ask spread, then someone must have profited.
 But who?
-Very simply put, this profit goes to the traders who use limit orders, known as market makers, while traders who use market orders are called market takers, or price takers.
+Very simply put, this profit goes to the traders who use limit orders, known as market makers.
+Conversely, traders who use market orders are called market takers, or price takers.